top of page

 The Story of Bossy 'e.'

-If 'e' is at the end of a word it gets really bossy.
-It jumps over the letter/or letters, in front of it (consonants) to get to the vowels (a,e,i,o,u.)
-It shakes it's finger at them and tells them to use their proper names.
+It jumps over the letter/or letters, immediately in front of it (consonants) to get to the vowels (a,e,i,o,u.)
+It shakes it's finger at the vowels and tells them to use their proper names.

 Thus: